At-Num/At-Num.github.io/content/posts/oci-cert-auth.md

 Backend TLS
 --
-To implement TLS in the backend we create an OCI CA with the Vault, we generate a signing key in the Vault and use it to generate a cert with our CA.
+To implement TLS in the backend we first create a signing key in the Vault, then create an OCI CA using the signing key from the Vault, following on we use the signing key to generate a cert with our CA.

 The remainder of this post outlines the IAM permissions required by compartment `manage-tls` for all the resource principals to be authorized with the required permissions.
 In a previous post we discussed the role of [dynamic groups](/posts/oci-dynamic-groups/) in this process.

 Groups and Policies